 And so the sound soon became unavoidable.
-Beyond advertisements, the style has also crept in the top tier of mainstream music.
+Beyond advertisements, the has also crept in the top tier of mainstream music.
 There's "Here Comes The Night" by Parisian artist DJ Snake, off his debut album Encore, that's built around a stuttering Flume drop—bright, choppy synths and pitched up vocals and sharp waves of bass—around the 90-second mark.
-And let's not forget the currents masterminds of crafting on-trend chart-busters, The Chainsmokers, whose 2016 hit "Roses" employed similar vocal editing and syncopated synths.
+And let's not forget the current masterminds of crafting on-trend chart-busters, The Chainsmokers, whose 2016 hit "Roses" employed similar vocal editing and syncopated synths.
 Along with their massive hit "Closer," which spent a monumental 14 weeks as a #1 on the Billboard Hot 100, "Roses" employed the sound and surfed to the top of Billboard's dance chart again ("Roses" would peak at a respectable #25 on the pop charts).

-More under-the-radar producers haven't tried their luck in replicating the style too, perhaps in hope it might help nudge them up the ladder of success.
+More under-the-radar producers have tried their luck in replicating the style too, perhaps in hope it might help nudge them up the ladder of success.
 Take LA-based upstart Vincent—his track "Her" uses melodic trap snares and periodic choral chanting to preface the Flume-atizing of the song's various climaxes.
-Back in the summer of 2016, LA-based duo Party Pupils went live with a new hot take on Outkast's seminal "Ms. Jackson (mistake number one, IMO) that's filled to the brim with the same choppy synth patterns .
+Back in the summer of 2016, LA-based duo Party Pupils went live with a new hot take on Outkast's seminal "Ms. Jackson (mistake number one, IMO) that's filled to the brim with the same choppy synth patterns.
 It's another prime example of how successful SoundCloud producers have been just by slightly tailoring the sound to their liking; Party Pupil's track reached over 400,000 plays in two weeks and is now well over the million mark.

 The up-and-coming Chicago duo Louis the Child hit their stride with a K.Flay collaboration called "It's Strange" in 2016.
 The track, publicly co-signed by Taylor Swift, certainly takes some cues from the aforementioned Australian.
 One commenter didn't only think it sounded like Flume, but that it was better than Flume.
-Personally, it'd be hard tell the difference in a blindfolded Pepsi vs. Coke-style listening test.
+Personally, it'd be hard to tell the difference in a blindfolded Pepsi vs. Coke-style listening test.
 But whether or not they're capably aping the sound he pioneered, happening upon so many of these tracks in a row can get a bit tiresome.
 Because their dopamine delivery systems all operate with the same machinery, employing this same sound over and over again can start to to feel rote—a compulsory production tic not unlike the brick-walled dubstep drop.
 EDM's latest nifty trick turns yet again into demonstrations of the laws of diminishing returns.